 The Board deferred the complaint for exhaustion of the parties' contractual grievance arbitration remedies.

-ItemCase No. A1-045800, Service Employees International Union, Local 1107, AFL-CIO#584Avs.
-Clark County (3/13/07).
+Item #584A Case No. A1-045800, Service Employees International Union, Local 1107, AFL-CIO vs. Clark County (3/13/07).
 The Board ordered the parties to file a status report or the matter will be dismissed.

-ItemCase No. A1-045800, Service Employees International Union, Local 1107, AFL-CIO#584Bvs.
-Clark County (5/2/07).
+Item #584B Case No. A1-045800, Service Employees International Union, Local 1107, AFL-CIO vs. Clark County (5/2/07).
 The Board dismissed the complaint with prejudice based upon the parties failure to comply with the Board's order.
 Item #585 Case No. A1-045801, Donald L. Evans vs. Las Vegas Metropolitan Police Department (9/22/04).
 The Board granted Respondent's motion to dismiss on the grounds that the complaint fails to demonstrate the existence of probable cause to believe that a violation of NRS Chapter 288 has occurred.
 Item #586 Case No. A1-045802, Nevada Classified School Employees Association, AFT/PSRP, Local 6181, AFL-CIO vs. Pershing General Hospital (9/22/04).

-ItemCase No. A1-045802, Nevada Classified School Employees Association, AFT/PSRP,#586ALocal 6181, AFL-CIO vs. Pershing General Hospital (1/5/05).
+The Board denied Respondent's motion to dismiss.
+Item #586A Case No. A1-045802, Nevada Classified School Employees Association, AFT/PSRP, Local 6181, AFL-CIO vs. Pershing General Hospital (1/5/05).
 The Board ordered NCSEA to show cause for why this matter should not be dismissed as moot and/or for lack of standing, pursuant to the results of the election.

-ItemCase No. A1-045802, Nevada Classified School Employees Association, AFT/PSRP,#586BLocal 6181, AFL-CIO vs. Pershing General Hospital (2/23/05).
+Item #586B Case No. A1-045802, Nevada Classified School Employees Association, AFT/PSRP, Local 6181, AFL-CIO vs. Pershing General Hospital (2/23/05).
 The Board dismissed complaint due to the failure of NCSEA to file a response to the Board's order in Item #586A.
 Item #587 Case No. A1-045806, Elko County Deputy Sheriff's Association vs. Elko County Sheriff's Office and Elko County (9/22/04).
 The Board denied Respondent's motion to dismiss, but deferred for exhaustion of the parties' contractual grievance arbitration remedies.

-ItemCase No. A1-045806, Elko County Deputy Sheriff's Association vs. Elko County#587ASheriff's Office and Elko County (3/13/07).
+Item #587A Case No. A1-045806, Elko County Deputy Sheriff's Association vs. Elko County Sheriff's Office and Elko County (3/13/07).
 The Board ordered the parties to file a status report or the matter will be dismissed.